angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 Currently straight {U}{B} or {U}{B}{R} seem to be the most popular configurations at the time of writing.

-Here is an example list from a recent mtgo league trophy by Kl0gw:
+Here is an example list from a recent MTGO League trophy by kl0gW:

 ::decklist{path=2021/02/19/meandeck.ub.kl0gw}

 ### Speed Neutral - Old Reliable (Base Meandeck)